cigroup-ol/windml/doc/roadmap.rst

 Roadmap
 =======

-Release 0.3 (Winter 2013)
+Release 0.4 (Winter 2013)
 -------------------------

-The following features will be implemented in release 0.3:
+The following features will be implemented in release 0.4:

-* Additional data sets
+* Complete integration of additional data sets

     * *AEMO*
     * *OWIDA*

 * Ramp statistics and forecasting
 * Aggregated power mapping
+* Missing data and preprocessing tools